 Since there are few sources of water at Craters of the Moon, animals must get the moisture they need directly from their food.
 Mule deer munch bitterbrush leaves.
 Violet-green swallows snatch insects from the air.
 Rattlesnakes swallow rodents whole.
 Each of these foods contains water essential to life.
 A few rodents such as pocket mice and kangaroo rats do this so efficiently that they go their entire lives without drinking water.

 Some animals are unique to Craters of the Moon and the surrounding area.
-Subspecies of Great Basin pocket mouse, pika, yellow pine chipmunk, and yellow-bellied marmot are found nowhere else in the world.
+Subspecies of Great Basin pocket mouse and yellow pine chipmunk are found nowhere else in the world.
+A unique population of pikas makes its home among the lava flows.
 Lava tube beetles and many other cave animals are found only in the lava tubes of eastern Idaho.